 This document describes the serial configuration mode of the iC-TW8 Interpolator.
-Serial configuration mode requires configuration using the SPI or 1wire communication ports and allows access to all the powerful features of the iC-TW8 for creating sophisticated applications.
+Serial configuration mode requires configuration using the SPI or 1-wire communication ports and allows access to all the powerful features of the iC-TW8 for creating sophisticated applications.
 For simple applications, pin-configuration mode provides simple, static configuration of the device without any programming or complicated calibration.
 Pin configuration mode is described in a separate document.

-Design tools for both rotary and linear encoders using the iC-TW8 are available.
-These tools are in the form of Excel spreadsheets that allow entering application parameters in engineering units and then provide performance limits and graphs, configuration register values, and configuration documentation for the application.
+A design tool for rotary encoders using the iC-TW8 is available.
+This tool is in the form of an Excel spreadsheet that allows entering application parameters in engineering units and then provides performance limits and graphs, configuration register values, and configuration documentation for the application.
 This greatly simplifies and speeds up the design process of encoders using the iC-TW8.